 Since the inception of blockchain in 2009, most people have associated it with cryptocurrencies, such as Bitcoin and Ethereum.
 However, as the world moves deeper into the fourth industrial revolution, blockchain has become a viable technology for sparking significant changes in manufacturing.

-According to IBM, blockchain is a shared, immutable ledger that facilitates the process of permanently recording transactions and tracking transaction states in the business world.
+According to IBM, blockchain is a shared, immutable ledger that facilitates the process of permanently recording transactions and tracking transaction status in the business world.
 Transactions on the blockchain do not have to be financial.
-They can represent a range of assets such as real estate property, car, land, intellectual property, patents, or even copyrights.
+They can represent a range of assets such as real estate property, cars, land, intellectual property, patents, or even copyrights.

 When a user initiates a transaction, members of the network validate it through a consensus mechanism that does not need a third party.
 Upon validation, the transaction is cryptographically signed and time-stamped.
 Then, selected members of the network append it to the distributed ledger to ensure it is up to date and available to all participating members.